-Reading Across Genres and Vocabulary See Benchmarks for Excellent Student Thinking 6.R.3.1, 6.R.3.3, 6.R.3.4, 6.V.1.2, 6.V.1.3 Indicator Below Expectations At/Near Expectations Above Expectations Apply knowledge of common Greek and Latin roots and affixes to determine the meaning of words and phrases.
+Reading Across Genres and Vocabulary See Benchmarks for Excellent Student Thinking 6.R.3.1, 6.R.3.3, 6.R.3.4, 6.V.1.2, 6.V.1.3 T 1' 4 Indicator Below Expectations At/Near Expectations Above Expectations of ethos, pathos, and logos.
+Apply knowledge of common Greek and Latin roots and affixes to determine the meaning of words and phrases.
 Apply knowledge of context clues, figurative language, word relationships, reference materials, and/or background knowledge to determine the connotative and denotative meaning of words and phrases.
-Apply knowledge of Greek and Latin roots and affixes to determine the meaning of words and phrases.
-Apply knowledge of complex context clues, figurative language, word relationships, reference materials, and/or background knowledge to determine the connotative and denotative meaning of words and phrases.
+Apply knowledge of Greek and Latin roots and affixes to determine the meaning and phrases.
+Apply knowledge of complex context clues, figurative language, word relationships, reference materials, and/or background knowledge to determine the connotative and denotative meaning of words and phrases. rhetorical appeals of ethos, pathos, and logos.
 Apply knowledge of Greek and Latin roots and affixes to determine the meaning of complex words and phrases.
 Apply knowledge of complex context clues, figurative language, word relationships, reference materials, and/or background knowledge to determine the connotative and denotative meaning of words and phrases.